 Dependency Inversion

-Dependency Inversion is a no-brainer for fixing tight coupling issues, but why is it named "Dependency Inversion" and not just "the better way to do abstraction" TM Pending?
+Dependency Inversion is a no-brainer for fixing tight coupling issues, but why is it named "Dependency Inversion".

-The twist is that instead of high-level classes depending directly on low-level ones, they depend on interfaces, which the low-level classes then implement and thus the “inversion” isn’t about how you pass around the interface—it’s about flipping the usual dependency flow, making everything more flexible and easier to manage.
+Instead of high-level classes depending directly on low-level ones, they depend on interfaces which the low-level classes then implement and thus the “inversion” isn’t about how you pass around the interface - it’s about flipping the usual dependency flow, making everything more flexible and easier to manage.

 What is Dependency Inversion?